-A Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount SL-1 1 5% increase in students at the Meets or Masters on 2024 Math, Provide all classrooms with high-quality instructional materials and aligned assessments based on curriculum inventory and identified gaps.
-Use of colored paper as a differentiation strategy (i.e. making prediction with partner share, reports sectioned by color, place values by color, main idea with key details, new idea and concepts, RACE, and CUSS), Provide all teachers with materials to ensure assessment is properly administered.
+Α Board Goal Performance Objective and Problem Statement Strategy Monitor(s) Fund /Purchase/ Amount SL-1 1 5% increase in students at the Meets or Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
+Student Learning 1 Provide all classrooms with high-quality instructional materials and aligned assessments based on curriculum inventory and identified gaps.
+Use of colored paper as a differentiation strategy (i.e. making prediction with partner share, reports sectioned by color, place values by color, main idea with key details, new idea and concepts, RACE, and CUSS), Provide all teachers with materials to ensure assessment is properly administered to include usage of formula charts.
 Provide all core teachers with materials to implement interactive journals.
-Admin Team and Instructional Coaches 211-instructional resources \$1300; 164 - Instructional resources and math manipulatives - \$1300 282-instructional resource \$1283 211- MakerBot Sketch 3D Printer Classroom Bundle (2)- \$4,642 211- Califone 3068-12 (pack of 12) \$711.40 211- Arduino (30) \$2,700.00 211- MakeyMakey (30)- \$1950 211- Amazon - \$2,000 164-Supplies -\$4,200 164-Supplies Science - \$3,538 Quarterly KPIs By the end of Quarter 1 100% of teachers will have been trained on instructiona 50% of teachers will implement strategies and assessments aligned to identifie when implementing lesson and use assessments aligned to identified gaps.
-By Masters on 2024 Math, Science, Social Studies, and RLA STAAR. d gaps, By the e end of Quarter 3 70% teachers will be intentional 1.2 By the end of year there will be an 5% increase in students at the Meets or Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
+Admin Team and Instructional Coaches 211-instructional resources \$1300; 164 - Instructional resources and math manipulatives - \$1300 282-instructional resource \$1283 211- Califone 3068-12 (pack of 12) \$711.40 211- Arduino (30) \$2,700.00 211- MakeyMakey (30)- \$1950 211- School Mart - \$2,000 164-Supplies -\$4,200 164-Supplies Science - \$3,538 Quarterly KPIs By the end of Quarter 1 100% of teachers will have been trained on instructiona 50% of teachers will implement strategies and assessments aligned to identifie when implementing lesson and use assessments aligned to identified gaps.
+By Masters on 2024 Math, Science, Social Studies, and RLA STAAR. d gaps, By the e end of Quarter 3 70% teachers will be intentional 10 By the end of year there will be an 5% increase in students at the Meets or Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
 Student Learning 2 Teachers will engage in professional development of teaching practices that promote critical thinking, student discourse, and implement these practices in their classrooms.
-Admin Team and Instructional Coaches SL-2 1,2 Quarterly KPIs By the end of Quarter 1 100% of teachers will be trained in teaching practices t formative/summative assessment, By the end of Quarter 2 teaching practices v teaching practices will be implemented by 75% of teachers, By the end of the y Math, Science, Social Studies, and RLA STAAR. will be implemer nted by 50% of teachers, By the end of Quarter 3
+Admin Team and Instructional Coaches SL-2 1,2 Quarterly KPIs By the end of Quarter 1 100% of teachers will be trained in teaching practices that promote critical thinking, differe formative/summative assessment, By the end of Quarter 2 teaching practices will be implemented by 50% of teachers